Skip to content

 After the Fellowship Program

 As a requirement of participation, Fellows are obligated to conduct a hands-on outreach initiative, an Action Project, in their own communities.
+The intention is for Fellows to apply their new knowledge and perspectives to the communities they impact—in whatever format they find meaningful.
 The initiative should reflect the Humanity in Action Fellowship experience.
-Action Projects are executed within eleven months after the three-week educational portion of the Fellowship ends at the Fellows’ own pace.
+Planning for the Action Projects begins during the immersive Fellowship month, through workshops and collaborative discussion.
+They are executed within eleven months after the three-week educational portion of the Fellowship ends at the Fellows’ own pace.
 The intensity of the part-time commitment will depend on the scope and duration of the project.

 Our Fellows are committed to a continued civic engagement to mediate contemporary socio-political tensions and realities.